Hussein-Fouani/AlgoExpert-Become-An-Algorithm-Expert/README.md

 # AlgoExpert Course README

 Welcome to the AlgoExpert course repository!
-This repository contains all the code and explanations for the AlgoExpert coding interview preparation course.
+This repository contains all the code and explanations for Algorithims coding interview preparation course.
 Below, you'll find information on how to navigate and utilize this repository effectively.

 ## About AlgoExpert